gcpsolution99/GCP-solution/Deploy a Hugo Website with Cloud Build and Firebase Pipeline/Solution.md

 ./GSP747_task1.sh
 ```

-## Note: Check score for Task 1 & when you got score then go ahead for 2nd task command
+## Note: Check score for Task 1 once you got score then go ahead for 2nd task command

 ### Task 2: